 65: Lifting maximum weight through a solid base of support makes it so your core muscles can contract a lot harder than any “functional” training unstable surface can.

-66: Not only is it a better core workout than regular crunches, you also look wayyy cooler while doing them as opposed to crunching in the corner.
+66: Not only is it a better core workout than regular crunches, but you also look

 67: Feeling the perfect flow of a deadlift might feel better than sex.
 Is almost like you’re in the matrix, nothing is real and all you see is green.